HBRS-MAAS/ws18-project-right-brothers/docs/visualization.md

     * **Approach 4:**
         * Similar to Approach 2.
 The difference lies in the fact that we represent messages as smaller rectanges.
         * The message rectangles move from sender agent to receiver agent.
+    * **Approach 4:**
+        * Each stage is represented by columns.
+Similar to github project boards, the orders can be moved from one column to another.
+        * The agents cannot be visualised here, neither can the messages be tracked.
+But it gives a overall progress of how much a particular orders has been processed.
+More useful for customers.

 * Approach-1 would suffice our requirement quite well.